 Remain relaxed and calm while training your dog to walk without a harness.
 It's also helpful to make sure they've gone potty before starting collar training for dogs so they stay focused.
 It's important to stay positive, because negative energy can affect your dog.
 Be patient.
 It may take some time for your dog to transition to wearing just a collar and a leash.
 Eventually they will get it.
 If your dog is constantly getting tangled in the leash, then the leash is too long.
 You can either wrap it around your hands a few times to make it shorter or buy a shorter leash.

 Changing the Behavior

-The best way to get your dog to change this behavior is to start training them to come to you when there is pressure on the leash.
+The best way to get your dog to change this behavior is to start collar training for dogs by making them to come to you when there is pressure on the leash.
 You need to do this in small steps and use rewards.
 If you don’t have time to do this, you can hire a trainer.
-Just like with potty training a dog, this does take time and you have to be committed.
+Just like with potty training collar training for dogs takes time and you have to be committed.